Paa Dogo

-Raymond Kwaku Takyi popularly known with the stage name Paa Dogo is a Ghanaian musician and songwriter.
+Raymond Kwaku Takyi, popularly known by the stage name Paa Dogo, is a Ghanaian musician and songwriter.

-Early life and career
+Paa Dogo was born in Accra on October 19, 1983, to Francisca Addobea and Edmund Takyi Quarshie.
+He is the first of seven children.

-Paa Dogo was born in Accra on October 19, 1983 to Francisca Addobea and Edmund Takyi Quarshie.
-He is the first of seven (7) children.
+He is known for the songs "Osumafour (Mmonto)", "Medo No", and "Tykun".
+He has collaborated with Obrafour, Tinny, Reggie Rockstone, Joe Fraizer, Kofi Nti, and Baffour Kyei.

-He is known for the hit songs Osumafour (Mmonto), Medo No and Tykun.
-He has worked with Obrafour, Tinny, Reggie Rockstone, Joe Fraizer, Kofi Nti and Baffour Kyei.
+Paa Dogo unmarried and has two children.